-The ER75i router not only provided connectivity and control for remote devices, it could also be configured with custom scripts to support custom functions.
+The ICR-2734 router not only provided connectivity and control for remote devices, it could also be configured with custom scripts to support custom functions.
 Users relied on Linux, C, C++ or the Python language, for development (Linux was the recommended choice).
-Advantech provided a downloadable library of scripts and users modules, from our Modbus TCP to Modbus RTU module, which allowed Modbus RTU data to flow over TCP/IP networks.
+Advantech provided a downloadable library of scripts and Router Apps (user modules), from our Modbus TCP to Modbus RTU module, which allowed Modbus RTU data to flow over TCP/IP networks.

 Remote Monitoring and Control Meets Device Security